gracelang/language/standardPrelude/standard.md

 The type `List⟦T⟧` describes objects that are mutable lists of elements that have type `T`.
-Like sets and sequences, list objects can be constructed using the `list` request, as in
+Like sets and sequences, list objects can be constructed by requesting the `list` method, as in
 `list⟦T⟧ [ ]`, `list⟦T⟧ [a, b, c]`, or
 `list (existingCollection)`.